jcm2512/016_ew_autumn_2022_pwa/notes.md

 # todo

-what happens if the advertising qr gets scanned in app?
+what happens if the advertising qr gets scanned in app? --GOOD